Bedantab1/analytics.ai/readme.md

-all the files are required in order to run the app as well intsall ollama in the instance in order to use it thank you so much looking forward to work with the team
+All the files are required in order to run the app as well install ollama in the instance in order to use ii